apache/eventmesh/docs/en/instructions/eventmesh-store-quickstart.md

 ### build sources

-The eventmesh-store takes DeFiBus for example at the follwing parts, because eventmesh depends on defibus as store layer by default, other implements such as Rocketmq etc. is coming soon.
+The eventmesh-store takes DeFiBus for example at the following parts, because eventmesh depends on defibus as store layer by default, other implements such as Rocketmq etc. is coming soon.

 ```